Privacy Settings

 • Heatmap: A heatmap shows the levels or frequency of activity in a video through different colors.

 • Action Recognition: Action recognition involves identifying and rating human activities or actions within a video.
-It enables the understanding and the assorting of different behaviors and events.
+It enables the understanding and the assorting of different behaviors and specific events.

 • Video Redaction: Video redaction is the process of removing or obscuring sensitive or private information from a video.
 This helps to protect the individual identities or sensitive information that should not be public.

 • Deep Learning: Deep learning uses artificial neural networks to learn and find complex patterns in data by itself.
-Deep learning also helps computers recognize and identify objects in videos.
+Deep learning also helps computers recognize and identify objects in IP videos.

 • Object Classification: Object classification involves identifying and rating objects within a video based on their visual characteristics.
 It can distinguish different types of objects, such as vehicles, people, or animals.